 Looking at an earwig up close, you would think it would be far more comfortable living in some alien landscape than on your bathroom floor.
-It’s slimy, chestnut skin and foreboding pincers give it an extraterrestrial look, but we can assure you, it is quite comfortable here on earth.
-In fact, it is quite comfortable inside the earth.
+Its slimy appearance and foreboding pincers give it an extraterrestrial look, but these insects can be found just about anywhere here in Knoxville TN.
 These are insects that make their home in the soil around your home.
-But, they don’t like just any old plot of land.
-There are specific conditions earwigs are looking for.
-If you find them in your yard, or more specifically, near your exterior wall, they can accidentally invade your home.
+However, there are certain conditions that will attract earwigs.

 What Makes Your Yard Inviting To Earwigs?

-Earwigs love to hide under things.
+- Earwigs love to hide beneath items.
 Lawn clutter, construction materials, tarps, rocks, wood, and other objects that are left in your yard, especially in areas where there is vegetation, will be a magnet for earwigs.

 Why Do Earwigs Come Inside?

-While these are definitely insects that like moisture, they are capable of drowning.
-After heavy rain–or even during–earwigs may leave the soil around your home and attempt to enter your home to get away from the rising water.
+- While these are definitely insects that like moisture, they are capable of drowning.
+During a rainy season or even after just one rainstorm, earwigs may leave the soil around your home and attempt to enter your home to get away from the rising water.

-Sometimes they enter a house simply because it’s there.
+- Sometimes they enter a house simply because it’s there.
 This is why it is important to reduce the factors above to reduce earwigs in your yard.
-It is also a good idea to have ongoing pest control treatments to decrease all of the many bugs that live in your yard.
+It is also a good idea to have ongoing pest control treatments to make your property less hospitable to bugs.

-If you’ve had enough of earwigs, we understand.
-These insects are no fun to have around.
-Contact us today for assistance with earwigs and other household invading pests that live in your yard.
+Sometimes there’s no telling how earwigs got inside your home.
+And once they’re there, Contact us today for assistance with earwigs and other household invading pests that live in your yard.
 The team here at Russell’s Pest Control has the answers you need to keep these bugs where they belong.
 Contact us today to get started!

 Why Are Earwigs Invading My Home? in Knoxville TN